herrerovir/Product-category-classifier/README.md

 - **Evaluation Metrics** – Used accuracy, precision, recall, and F1 score to monitor performance, achieving around 96.5% across metrics.

 - **Inference Pipeline** – Created a pipeline for real-time product category predictions with confidence scores.
+A Streamlit-based web interface is also provided for real-time inference, available both locally and via a live Hugging Face Space

 - **Conclusion** – Delivered an accurate, efficient model ready for automating product categorization in e-commerce applications.